InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 #### MashBud

 This view shows the first hob.
 The current rest time is displayed with the actual and target temperatures as well as the current remaining time.
 The length of the red bar under the temperatures shows the progress of the current rest.
 The symbol to the right of the remaining time shows whether the next break will start automatically (autonext): green means automatic, red means break.
-In addition, the controller deck is displayed with the corresponding functions.
+In addition, the controller Deck is displayed with the corresponding functions.

 ![Display](/docs/img/brewpage-sm.jpg)